yuriko-aya/simple-blog-cms/README.md

 # simple-blog-cms
-Simple cms for personal blog
+Simple cms for personal blog, cannot be used yet.